grassroots-science/grassroots-science.github.io/index.md

 ## Who is Organizing?

-Grassroots Science is an open research collaboration initiated by members of various grassroots communities, including [SIGSEA](https://www.sigsea.org/), [Masakhane](https://www.masakhane.io/), and past collaborators of [BigScience Workshop](https://bigscience.huggingface.co/).
+Grassroots Science is an open research collaboration initiated by members of various grassroots communities, including [SIGSEA (aka SEACrowd)](https://www.sigsea.org/), [Masakhane](https://www.masakhane.io/), [Rojak NLP](https://x.com/rojaknlp) and past collaborators of [BigScience Workshop](https://bigscience.huggingface.co/).
 This research collaboration brings together academic, industrial, and independent researchers from diverse affiliations, with interests spanning AI, NLP, ML, and social sciences.

 ## What can I get from the collaboration?